HienNguyen-git/esdc-final-cinema/README.md

 1. Install Nodejs, if not, go to https://nodejs.org/en/download/ and install it.
 2. Install Apache, mysql.
 Use Xampp or other to manage
-1. Import file esdc_cinema.sql to phpmyadmin
+1. Import file esdc_cinema.sql in folder database to phpmyadmin
 2. Change the.env file to fit your phpmyadmin settings

 Run step: